mayank698/Python_projects/CodingBlocks/Readme.md

 # How to run
 - Pull or download the zip file of the project.
 - Set image path according to your system.
+- Create mysql database with name "mayank" and table with name "MCA" with username and password as root.
 ## On command prompt or terminal run following commads:
 - pip install mysql-connector-python
 - pip install ttk